benjaminion/eth-parity-qnap/README.md

-# Setting up an Ethereum Parity node on a QNAP NAS with Docker, and linking with the Ethereum Network Status dashboard [Draft]
+# Setting up an Ethereum Parity node on a QNAP NAS with Docker, and linking with the Ethereum Network Status dashboard

 This document got a bit big, so I've moved everything to [the wiki](https://github.com/benjaminion/eth-parity-qnap/wiki).